 Mozart

 Mozart’s birthplace in the Getreidegasse, with the Mozart family’s residence on the third floor, is one of Austria’s most popular tourist attractions.
-Even though you are not a huge fan of classical music, the Mozart Museum is well worth a visit, just to get a glimpse of the life of a superstar in 17th century Austria.
-Not to mention, the museum contains family portraits, the violin Mozart played as a child, his concert violin, two of his pianos and numerous letters, personal belongings and music.
+Even though you are not a massive fan of classical music, the Mozart Museum is well worth a visit to get a glimpse of the life of a superstar in 17th-century Austria.
+The museum contains family portraits, the violin Mozart played as a child, his concert violin, two of his pianos and numerous letters, personal belongings and music.
 Furthermore, if you like to learn more about Mozart, there is also the “Mozart’s Residence” on the other side of the Salzach River.
-Mozart’s heritage is a firm part of Salzburg’s history, but the city has much more to offer of course.
+Mozart’s heritage is a firm part of Salzburg’s history, but the city has much more to offer.

 Advertisement